secure download

 How to secure downloads & stop file copying

-Most people associate the action of downloading a file to be making a copy of the file – and they are right.
-And in the world of Intellectual Property Rights (Copyright) we always talk about controlling of making copies.
+Most people associate the action of downloading a file with making a copy of it, and they’re right.
+Meanwhile, in the world of Intellectual Property Rights (Copyright), we always talk about controlling the creation of copies.
 But are these two things incompatible?

-Here we discuss some of the reasons why downloading is necessary and the impact if it is stopped, and then look at secure downloads – stopping use of downloaded content, or controlling use of downloaded content – to achieve a cost-efficient and secure approach.
+Here, we discuss some of the reasons why downloading is necessary and the impact if it is stopped.
+We then look at secure downloads — stopping use of downloaded content, or controlling use of downloaded content — to achieve a cost-efficient and secure approach.

 Free 15 Day Trial